Prag8855/aab/content/guides/gez-rundfunkbeitrag.md

 ### If you live with other people

 Each *household* pays {{RUNDFUNKBEITRAG_FEE|cur}}€/month.
-If you live with other people, only one person has to pay the TV tax<sup>[§3.1](https://bravors.brandenburg.de/vertraege/rbstv)</sup>.
-You can decide how you share the cost.
+If you live with other people, only one person has to pay the TV tax.[^12] You can decide how you share the cost.
 If someone in your household already pays the TV tax, you must fill [this deregistration form](https://www.rundfunkbeitrag.de/buergerinnen_und_buerger/formulare/abmelden/index_ger.html).

-If you live in a student dorm (*Studenten­wohn­heim*), you must still pay the TV tax.[^5]
+If you live in a student dorm (*Studentenwohnheim*), you must still pay the TV tax.[^5]

 ### How to pay less